Beta blockers

 • preventing migraine headaches

-The following animation describes how beta blockers work in the body.
+The following animation describes how beta-blockers work in the body (British Heart Foundation)

-Don't suddenly stop taking your beta blocker without talking to your doctor first.
+Do not suddenly stop taking your beta-blocker without talking to your doctor first.
 This can be dangerous and make you feel unwell.
 You may get the feeling of changes in your heartbeat (fast, quick and irregular or forceful heartbeats), an increase in blood pressure and a return of chest pains.
-If you do need to stop taking a beta blocker then your doctor may advise a slow reduction in dose.
+If you do need to stop taking a beta-blocker then your doctor may advise a slow reduction in dose.

 If you have diabetes